apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

       Number of DMA descriptors to allocate in SRAM.
     CONFIG_LPC17_USBDEV_DMA
       Enable lpc17xx-specific DMA support
+    CONFIG_LPC17_USBDEV_NOVBUS
+      Define if the hardware implementation does not support the VBUS signal CONFIG_LPC17_USBDEV_NOLED
+      Define if the hardware  implementation does not support the LED output

   LPC17xx USB Host Configuration (the LPCXpresso does not support USB Host)

     CONFIG_USBHOST_OHCIRAM_SIZE